 What if I don’t have a credit card – is there another mode of payment accepted?

 Yes, you can do the bank remittance in USD via wire transfer.
 Please contact your Program Advisor for more details.

 Yes, the flexible payment option allows a participant to pay the program fee in installments.
-This option is made available in the registration form and should be selected before making the payment.
-The following payment options are available for the program:
+This option is made available in the payment form and should be selected before making the payment.

 You may request a full refund up to 7 days of your payment or 14 days after the program commences, whichever comes later.
 If your enrollment had previously been deferred, you will not be entitled to a refund.
 Partial (or pro-rated) refunds are not offered.
 All withdrawal and refund requests should be sent to: firstname.lastname@example.org

 After a cohort commences, you can request to change to a future cohort of same program within 50% of program completion.
 A deferral request must be submitted along with a selected reason and explanation.
 Cohort changes may be made only once per enrollment and is subject to availability of other cohorts scheduled at our discretion.
 This will not be applicable for deferrals within the refund period and the limit of one deferral per enrollment remains.
 All deferral requests should be sent to: email@example.com